sarthaksharma13/annotationTool_ShapeNet_2D/README.md

 # Annotation tool for 2D Model annotation from ShapeNet

-PFA the folder that contains the requisite code and data for annotating the rendered ShapeNet models.
+Here is the folder that contains the requisite code and data for annotating the rendered ShapeNet models.
 The folder CarAnnotaion36Keypoint contains the following:

 1. 02958343              :  Folder containing the ShapeNet models (car class, set the appropriate path)
 2. annotate_cars.m  :  Then main matlab script that you would run to annotate